gehnri/MqttOSC_UnityBridge/README.md

 The OSC Mqtt Bridge handles communication between OSC and Mqtt.

 Especially for Unity3d.
 The Unityproject uses Osc which seems quite stable with Unity.

-The Unityproject registers itself on the bridge with your topics and can send values to the bridge.
-The bridge hands them to the Mqttbroker.
-The Bridge should be running in parallel either on the same device or a device in the network. ( Be aware of firewall configurations I usually use it in a local network which is disconnected from the internet)
+The Unityproject registers itself to the bridge and is able to send data to the bridge or recieves data from the bridge.
+The bridge passes the data to the Mqtt broker.
+The bridge should be running in parallel either on the same device or a device in the network. ( Be aware of firewall configurations I usually use it in a local network which is disconnected from the internet)

-When everything is setup, you can add a lot of IOT devices and you can go crazy with passing data from your fridge to unity..
+When everything is setup, you can add a lot of IOT devices.

 By the way:
 The Unity OSC implementation is written by Thomas O Fredericks.
 I included it in the project and made some little changes.